MittyYu/MittyYu.github.io/_posts/2025-07-20-first-post-is-for-self-intro.md

 Driven by a desire to deepen my expertise, I then journeyed to **Stanford University's Institute for Computational and Mathematical Engineering (ICME)**.
 This program allowed me to immerse myself in the mathematical foundations and practical applications of applied data science, sharpening my analytical and development skills considerably.

-Today, I'm a Data Scientist at **Applied Materials**, where I bring this unique blend of operational foresight and technical execution to life.
+Today, I'm an Industrial engineer at **Applied Materials**, where I bring this unique blend of operational foresight and technical execution to life.
 My work involves driving innovation in warehouse operations – from developing sophisticated digital twin simulations to implementing computer vision solutions that deliver tangible efficiency gains.
 It's incredibly rewarding to see the real-world impact of data and algorithms.

 ## Beyond the Algorithms

 While my professional life revolves around data and engineering, my curiosity doesn't stop there.
 In my free time, you'll often find me:

-* **Discovering new tech:** Always exploring the latest tools and trends, like GPTs, MCP, and AI agents.
+* **Discovering new tech:** Exploring the latest tools and trends, like GPTs, MCP, and AI agents.
 * **Developing small passion projects:** Bringing ideas to life is one of my favorite things to do!
 I love seeing my small ideas become a reality.
 * **Enjoying art:** Finding inspiration and perspective in various creative expressions.
 * And, most importantly, **figuring out my life:** A continuous journey of learning and self-discovery.